BlockchainLabsNZ/bankorus_contracts_audit/audit/README.md

 - **uint256 can be used in replacement of uint8 to save gas** - `Gas Optimization`
 <br>We recommend using uint256 instead of uint8 on line #L47 as this will cost less gas. ...
 [View on GitHub](https://github.com/BlockchainLabsNZ/bankorus_pre/issues/2)

+- **If statement is redundant because onlyOwner has been used to transferToAddresses()**
+<br>This if statement checks whether the msg.sender is the contract owner.
+But this function, transferToAddresses(), has onlyOwner in the declaration, which makes this if statement redundant ...
+[View on GitHub](https://github.com/BlockchainLabsNZ/bankorus_pre/issues/4)

 ### Moderate

 - None found